matn7/CS-Notes/src/main/java/basic_java/ORANGE.md

 ## Complexity

 Is a measure of how resource requirements change as the size of problem gets larger. <br/>
-**Big O Notation** - allows express complexity as a resource of input size
+**Big O Notation** - allows express complexity as a resource of input size.

 ## Sorting

 ### 1. Selection sort O(N^2)

-At each iteration 1 element is selected and compared with every other element in the list to find the smallest.
+- At each iteration 1 element is selected and compared with every other element in the list to find the smallest.
 - Complexity O(N^2)
 - O(N^2) - comparisons
 - O(N) - swaps